Nirvana-M/Unet/README.md

 ### Data

-This experiment is carried out for auto-semiconductor mesurement.
-The original dataset is confidential, so I did not provided in this repository.
-And for your understanding of the corresponding codes, I still kept the corresponding empty folder.
+This experiment is carried out for implementing semiconductor auto-mesurement.
+The original dataset is confidential, so It was not permitted to be provided in this repo.
+But for your understanding of the corresponding codes, I still kept the empty data folder.

 ### Pre-processing

-The original semiconductor data is .tiff type, for convinient using, I split the data into different .npy file, for training, validation and testing, respectively.
+The original semiconductor image is .tiff type, for convinient using, I split the data into different .npy file, for training, validation and testing, respectively.

 To do data augumentation, we used separate scripts like contrast.py, reshapre.py and some bash scripts.